316 related texts · 8 related myths · Page 2 of 7

 Sometimes, seemingly simple words unlock entire worlds of understanding.
 Take the word "abomination," for example.
 What does it really mean in the context of our relationship with ...

-But trust me, there's some fascinating reasoning hidden in there. to a passage from Sifrei Devarim, a collection of legal interpretations on the Book of Deuteronomy, and see how th...
+There's some fascinating reasoning hidden in there. to a passage from Sifrei Devarim, a collection of legal interpretations on the Book of Deuteronomy, and see how the Rabbis of ol...

 (7) (Fol.
 16) MISHNAH (the earliest code of rabbinic law): At four periods in each year the world is judged; on Passover, in respect to the growth of grain; on Pentecost, in respec...